hardikchotaliya/hardikchotaliya/README.md

 - 🎯 In the near future, I plan to work on the Playwright tool
 - 🌱 I’m currently learning Gatling/Locus for Performance testing
 - 👯 I’m looking to collaborate on a Freelancing Project, Blog writing, YouTube channel, and a LinkedIn post.
-- 💬 Ask me about Automation WebDriverIO
+- 💬 Ask me about WebDriverIO, Automation Framework

 ---